analyzeCS/Porty/README.md

 ⚠️ **IMPORTANT:** This tool should only be used for legal purposes!

 - Only scan systems for which you have explicit permission
-- Scanning foreign systems without authorization is illegal in many countries
+- Scanning systems without authorization is illegal in many countries
 - Use this tool only for educational purposes or on your own systems
 - The author assumes no liability for misuse